 6. It Enforces Computer Policy Agreements Between Users and Your Organization

-How do you think this information has been helpful?
-Do you have any additional computer use policy recommendations?
+Was this information helpful?
+Do you have any policy related questions or recommendations?
 If so, share them in the comments box below or shoot me an email if you’d like to chat about this in more detail.